Warticon UK: Podophyllotoxin for Genital Warts — How It Works, Application & Results

 What is Warticon and what does it treat?

-Warticon is a prescription-only topical treatment for external genital warts containing podophyllotoxin — a plant-derived antiviral.
-It is available as a 0.15% cream and a 0.5% solution.
-Warticon is used to treat external genital warts caused by the Human Papillomavirus (HPV) on the foreskin of the penis in men and on the external vaginal area in women.
+Warticon is a prescription-only topical treatment for external genital warts, containing podophyllotoxin — a plant-derived antiviral.
+Available as Warticon 0.15% cream and Warticon 0.5% solution.
+Licensed for external warts on the penis (foreskin) and external vaginal area.
+Not suitable for internal warts.

 How does Warticon (podophyllotoxin) work?